Stopping fraud from brute-force attacks against online couponsMarch 20, 2017

 Create generic and personalized coupons

 Make part of the coupons generic, so everyone can use and share them.
-Those coupons serve the purpose of generating traffic back to your website because customers can share these reusable coupon codes widely and customers are more likely to shop on websites they can use coupons for versus the one they do not.
-Additionally, according to a recent survey.
-85% of consumers search for coupons before visiting a retailer’s site.
-The rest should be personalized and unique, so only those loyal customers you intend to have them, will actually receive them.
+Those coupons generate traffic back to your website; customers can share these reusable coupon codes widely and help build traffic.
+Additionally, according to a recent survey, 85% of consumers search for coupons before visiting a retailer’s site.
+The rest should be personalized and unique, so only the specific customers you want to have them will actually receive them.

-Create coupon codes that are complex and hard to guess
+Create coupon codes that are difficult to guess

-Online coupons should be random and contain both letters and numbers, to be immune to common or automated guessing.
+Online coupons should be random and contain both letters and numbers, to make common or automated guessing a challenge.

 A couple of examples for well-constructed coupon codes:

 While the above coupon codes are not easy to type into a website form, a customer will not be turned off by such a long coupon code because most retailers send confirmation emails with coupon codes allowing customers to simply copy and paste the code into the online form.
-This method not only makes it easier for customers to receive discounts, it also negates malicious bot attacks.
+This method makes it easier for customers to receive discounts, and defeats malicious bot attacks.

 Online coupons should have a limited validity.
 “Not valid before …” and “Not valid after…” will solve the problem of an unexpected (or uncontrolled) use rate of the coupons.
-This is particularly important, if a large amount of coupons is generated beforehand, or if the vendor wishes to limit or control the rate of use.
+This is particularly important, if a large number of coupons are generated beforehand, or if the vendor wishes to limit or control the rate of use.